byteclubfr/npm-scripts-tree/README.md

 }
 ```

 `npm-scripts-tree` detects the relationship between these scripts and displays them in a [tree fashion](https://github.com/substack/node-archy), recursively if needed.
+See detailed example below.

 ### pre / post scripts

 By starting your scripts name by *pre* or *post* you declare your own life-cycle hooks.
 This kind of dependency between scripts is also taken into account in the final output.

+### serial / parallel

+[npm-run-all](https://www.npmjs.com/package/npm-run-all) dependencies are also supported!

 ## Install